 As you plan your project in this category, we strongly recommend starting with the concept of "learner at the center" and build around it.
 Spend time really thinking through who your learners in this project are and what their needs are.

-It's not likely going to be "everybody," so who is it really?
-What do they want to learn, what do you want them to learn, and what's the best way to go at that?
-We'll get to the whole idea of problems and needs in a few minutes, but a major takeaway here is to be focused in identifying your audience and in thinking about how you are going to serve them.
+It's not likely going to be "everybody," so, who is it, really?
+What do they want to learn?
+What do you want them to learn?
+And what's the best way to go at that?

+We'll get to the whole idea of problems and needs in a few minutes, but a major takeaway here is to be focused in identifying your audience and then thinking about how you are going to serve them.
-Inspire!
-Community Anchors projects might include:

-- Creating trusted spaces for community learning, debate, and dialogue; - Building new partnerships to strengthen community connections through exhibitions, programs, and events; - Designing programs in collaboration with specific audiences and relevant community partners to address community needs; - Conducting community-focused planning activities; and - Implementing audience-focused studies and evaluation.

-Successful Community Anchors projects strive to create a better quality of life within communities.

 A Community Anchors project is likely to include activities that contribute directly to your institution's functioning as an essential partner in addressing community needs.

-As you scan this list, you'll see the word "community' in nearly every entry.
-Simply saying you plan to be welcoming to your community or you plan to serve your community is not likely to be enough.
+As you scan this list, you'll see the word "community" in nearly every entry.

+Simply saying you plan to be welcome into your community or you plan to serve your community is not likely to be enough.

 Reviewers should be able to see clearly that you have involved members of your community in planning your project and that you'll continue to involve them in its implementation and evaluation.

 So, if your project involves exhibitions or interpretive programs, how do you know if your project fits best within Lifelong Learning or Community Anchors?

 We get this question frequently.
 After all, a significant part of museum work involves creating exhibitions and delivering programs.

-Which category should you pick?
+So, which category should you pick?

-We suggest this test: If the motivation for doing the project comes from within your institution-perhaps your vision or your mission directs you to create these things-then you might well be looking at a Lifelong Learning project.
-If the motivation for doing the project comes from outside your institution and in your community and you "raise your hand" to say, in essence, "Our resources, our position, our skills, etc. put us in a great position to address this need, and we can make a difference as part of the overall solution," then you might have a Community Anchors project.
+We suggest this test: If the motivation for doing the project comes from within your institution - perhaps your vision or mission directly directs you to create these things - then you might well be looking at a Lifelong Learning project.

+If the motivation for doing a project comes from outside your institution and in your community and you raise your hand to say, in essence, "Our resources, our position, our skills, etcetera, put us in a great position to address this need, and we can make a difference as part of the overall solution," then you might have a Community Anchors project.

-Both approaches are legitimate, and both are fundable.
+Both approaches are legitimate and both are fundable.
 Ultimately, it's your choice.
 What's important is that you choose one and write your application that way.
 Hybrids don't work as well as sharply focused applications.